xianshenglu/blog/source/_posts/angular-is-not-that-good-before-2023.md

 Also, I didn't mention the things developers need to know from RxJs and the very intrusive code style it brings.

-### The status of Angular
+### Current status of Angular

-As you can see, Angular has bought many new solutions.
+As you can see, Angular has brought many new solutions.
 It's a good thing, but it could be a bad thing if they don't point out recommended solutions in time.
 The community could get much more split than before.

 - declarative or imperative programming
 - less or more `RxJs`